 On January 30, people across Canada will be talking about mental health as part of the Bell Let’s Talk Day.
 In anticipation of this day, I recently had the opportunity to speak with April Anderson of AM800 to discuss Cognitive Behaviour Therapy (CBT) and how we can each challenge our thoughts as a means of addressing challenging emotions.

-You can listen to the conversation here, but I also wanted to provide you with three take aways from this this conversation.
+You can listen to the conversation here, but I also wanted to provide you with three take aways from this conversation.

 1. Acknowledge and identify your emotions in the moment